fynv/ThrustRTC/README.md

 There are several differences between ThrustRTC and Thrust C++:

 * ThrustRTC does not include the iterators.
-All operations explicitly work on vectors types Funtion simliar to "fancy iterators" of Thrust are implemented through a group of "fake-vector" classes
+All operations explicitly work on vectors types.
+  Funtion simliar to "fancy iterators" of Thrust are implemented through a group of "fake-vector" classes

 * Functors in ThrustRTC are implemented as "do{...} while(false);" blocks, so "return" is not supported.